csesoc/csesoc-newsletter-generator/README.md

 Now that we have all our data, the script writes it up nicely into a HTML file.
 However, the scraped descriptions are always usually too long, so that’s why we need to make some manual changes once the HTML file has been made.

 ### Breaking changes from Facebook
+(Fixed as of Term 2 2023)

-This used to be quite automated.
+~~This used to be quite automated.
 However, since around the start of Term 3 of 2022, users that are not logged in cannot see a page's upcoming events, regardless whether the event or page is public.
-This is why we must now provide the script a saved local copy of [https://www.facebook.com/csesoc/events](https://www.facebook.com/csesoc/events).
+This is why we must now provide the script a saved local copy of [https://www.facebook.com/csesoc/events](https://www.facebook.com/csesoc/events).~~

 The script can still request event details from any event page - it is only the page showing all upcoming events that is now disabled.